Guide to BMW Warning Lights

 BMW Dash Warning Lights: Yellow Lights

 Some BMW warning light symbols will turn up in yellow.
-While these issues aren’t usually as serious as red-coded indicators, they still require your attention:
+While these issues aren’t usually as serious as red-coded indicators, they still require your attention as any BMW service light would:

 - Antilock Braking System: The BMW warning light meaning of this light indicates your Brake Assist feature may not be functioning.
 However, it may also come on briefly when Brake Assist automatically applies your brakes.